AICoE/log-anomaly-detector/README.md

 Internally it utilizes gensim for its Word2Vec implementation - used to encode the natural language portion of our logs, and an implementation of SOM, but it is possible to extend by other anomaly detection algorithms.

-The execution flow contain's the two main portions (found in any ML application): training and inference.
+The execution flow contains the two main portions (found in any ML application): training and inference.

 ## Use Case